KU creates new office to expand research in national defense, partnerships with Department of Defense

 KU leaders on Wednesday announced the creation of the Office of National Defense Initiatives and added a new assistant vice chancellor position to its management ranks to oversee the project.

 Mike Denning, who has served as KU’s director of Office of Graduate Military Programs since 2011, has been appointed to the vice chancellor role.
-He’ll oversee a staff that includes members of the former Office of Graduate Military Programs and with KU’s three ROTC programs.
+He’ll oversee a staff that includes members of the former Office of Graduate Military Programs and from KU’s three ROTC programs.

 The new office is a continuation of efforts by KU to become a bigger player in the world of research and collaboration on national defense issues.
 Last year KU hired a director of national security research, Kurt Preston, a 35-year Army engineer and researcher.